vippsas/vipps-epayment-api/features/user-flow.md

 ### WEB_REDIRECT

 Default flow for payments, opening the Vipps Landing Page on desktop, and automatic redirect to Vipps on mobile devices.
+Must be used when payment type is `CARD`.

 ### PUSH_MESSAGE